 Combat Information Center

-This portion of the Intrepid—in the Gallery Deck, up a narrow staircase from the Hangar Deck and unfortunately not handicapped accessible—is where sailors used radar, sonar and intelligence to guide their decisions.
+This portion of the Intrepid—in the Gallery Deck, up a narrow staircase from the Hangar Deck and unfortunately not accessible to those with mobility issues—is where sailors used radar, sonar and intelligence to guide their decisions.
 It’s filled with artifacts from the ship’s service in World War II.
 There’s radar equipment, glass plotting boards on which men wrote backward so their writing would be legible on the other side, a massive 1940s computer in the cryptology room and a squadron ready room where the men would receive briefings right before takeoff.
 When they had some spare time to relax, they could smoke and play cards in that same room—but they could only get alcohol with a prescription.

 Pneumatic tubes, used to ferry messages from one point to another in the ship, are another fascinating sight for those of us used to the ease of the digital age.
 There’s also an escalator, which brought pilots up to the flight deck so they could conserve energy for their missions.